-On February 17th, 1986, The Accidental Tourist, the acclaimed and bestselling novel by Anne Tyler, won the National Book Critics Circle Award.
+On February 17th, 1986, The Accidental Tourist, the acclaimed and bestselling novel by the famous American writer Anne Tyler, won the National Book Critics Circle Award.

 The Accidental Tourist told the story of Macon Leary, a travel writer obsessed with neatness whose well-ordered life suddenly turns to chaos.
 First, his 12-year-old son Ethan, away from home for the first time, is murdered in cold blood by a gunman during a robbery at a restaurant.
 Before he can come to terms with his grief, Macon's threadbare marriage collapses and his wife Sarah leaves him.

 Left alone with Edward, his son's undisciplined and aggressive dog, Macon ends up breaking his leg in an accident.
 He moves back into his family's home with his sister and brothers while he recuperates from both his physical and emotional wounds.
 Into Macon's life comes more chaos, in the form of Muriel Pritchett, a dog trainer willing to try and civilize the unruly Edward.

 Muriel is a flaky, eccentric divorcee and single mother whose son is overprotected, oversensitive, and allergic to dogs.
 As he works on the next volume of his popular "Accidental Tourist" travel guide series, Macon finds himself falling in love with Muriel.

 In 1988, a acclaimed feature film adaptation of The Accidental Tourist was released.
 Directed by Lawrence Kasdan, working from a screenplay by Frank Galati, the movie starred William Hurt as Macon Leary and Geena Davis as Muriel Pritchett, in a performance that won her an Oscar for Best Supporting Actress.